-Using flavorful condiments full of herbs and spices like this eliminates the need for extra fats, sugar and salt.
+Using flavorful condiments full of herbs and spices eliminates the need for extra fats, sugar and salt.
 This particular combination of herbs and spices is not only a flavor boost but also a health powerhouse.
-A potent combination of hightly anti inflammatory foods that reduce inflammation, neutralizing carcinogens and preventing cellular damage.
+A potent combination of highly anti inflammatory foods.

-- Parsley – Highly anti inflammatory Super high in vitamin k, and vitamin c; it’s also a great source of vitamin a, folate and iron.
-If you have other herbs like cilantro or basil, experiment with adding those.
+- Parsley – If you have other herbs like cilantro or basil, experiment with adding those.
 Fresh oregano and/or thyme?
 Heck yes, just leave out the onion depending on how much kick you’d like your chimichurri sauce to have.
 You can even use some dried herbs in the mix, soaking in hot water to rehydrate if you have the time.

-- Red pepper – Another anti inflammatory food you can choose either dried red pepper flakes or a small red chili pepper.
+- Red pepper – choose either dried red pepper flakes or a small red chili pepper.

 - Red wine vinegar – or substitute with other light neutral flavored vinegar like apple cider vinegar or Chive Blossom Vinegar.